inviqa/LaunchDarklyBundle/README.md

 ## Flag in code

-Checking flags in conditionals is the easy approach to get started with.
+Checking flags in conditionals is the simplest approach to get started with.
 It may not be the best approach for maintainability though and other options are provided below.

 ### Passing default